 Ruth Promislow is a Partner at Bennett Jones LLP in Toronto, specialising in commercial litigation with a strong focus on cybersecurity.
 Ruth has extensive experience with cybersecurity matters including cyber preparedness, incident response and related litigation, working with clients to develop effective incident response plans.

 Martin Proulx is Director General, Engineering, Planning and Standards within the Spectrum and Information Technologies and Telecommunications Branch of the Department of Innovation, Science and Economic Development Canada (ISED).
-Martin has been with ISED since 2011, and is responsible for Canada’s efforts on spectrum planning and engineering, for supporting Public Safety Canada in ensuring the cyber security of Canada’s critical information and communications technology infrastructure, and for international standardization activities at the ITU-T and technical regulatory standards for telecommunications equipment.
+Since 2011, he has been responsible for Canada’s efforts on spectrum planning and engineering, for supporting Public Safety Canada in ensuring the cyber security of Canada’s critical information and communications technology infrastructure, and for international standardization activities at the ITU-T, and for technical regulatory standards for telecommunications equipment.
 Prior to moving to ISED, he worked at Health Canada as Acting Director General of the Materiel and Asset Management Directorate.
-Before joining the Government of Canada in 2010, he held senior positions at Nortel Networks in both Canada and France, notably as product lead for the Wireless Network Management portfolio.
+Before joining the Government of Canada in 2010, he held senior positions at Nortel Networks in both Canada and France.

 Sarah Shortreed is Executive Vice President and Chief Technology Officer at ATCO.
-Her responsibilities include leading ATCO’s information technology function as it continues to drive agility and collaboration throughout ATCO’s global businesses.
-She is also responsible for ATCO IT’s approach to expanding and enhancing its enterprise IT strategy, including establishing ATCO’s technology roadmap for the future.
-Sarah’s skill and expertise are drawn from her more than 30 year career that spans many industries and includes executive roles in business consulting, complex multi-stakeholder programs, operations, sales, customer relationship management and product management.
+Her responsibilities include leading ATCO’s information technology function global businesses, including its enterprise IT strategy and roadmap.
+Her 30-year career spans many industries and includes executive roles in business consulting, complex multi-stakeholder programs, operations, sales, CRM and product management.
 She was recently the Chief Information Officer at Bruce Power, and previously worked at BlackBerry, IBM and Union Gas.
-Sarah earned her Bachelor of Engineering Science – Mechanical degree from the University of Western Ontario.
-She sits on the Board of Governors for the University of Western Ontario and is the current Chair of the Chief Information Officer (CIO) Committee at the Conference Board of Canada.
-She recently completed terms on the Board of the Natural Sciences and Engineering Research Council, and the Digital Advisory Board to the CIO Branch of the Treasury Board of Canada.
+She is the current Chair of the Chief Information Officer (CIO) Committee at the Conference Board of Canada.

 Bridget Walshe is acting Director General, Secure Solutions and Services Directorate at the Canadian Centre for Cyber Security, responsible for applied research, architecture, engineering and development of secure cryptographic solutions.
-Bridget was previously Director of Cryptographic Security and Systems Development, responsible for evaluating the security of cryptographic products, providing cryptographic advice and guidance, and modernizing the Government of Canada’s classified infrastructure.
-Since joining the Communications Security Establishment in 2003, Bridget has served in positions across the organization, including as a mathematician in the IT Security program, where she conducted applied research in cryptography and provided advice and guidance on the use of cryptographic algorithms by the Government of Canada.
+Bridget was previously Director of Cryptographic Security and Systems Development, responsible for evaluating the security of cryptographic products, providing cryptographic advice and guidance, and modernising the Government of Canada’s classified infrastructure.
+Since joining the Communications Security Establishment in 2003, Bridget has served in various senior positions across the organisation focused on cryptography.